-Dear Class Of 2020: Graduation Messages From Frontline Workers
+Dear Class Of 2020: Graduation Messages From Front-Line Workers

 These workers may have been required to be on the job during the pandemic, but many — often guided by a sense of duty, commitment, compassion and honor — are proud to do it.

 Duty, commitment, compassion and honor.
-These are thematic cornerstones of high school graduation speeches, so NPR asked everyday workers, who normally would not be asked speak at a commencement ceremony, to offer insight forged by the simple act of showing up every day and doing what needs to be done.
+These are thematic cornerstones of high school graduation speeches, so NPR asked everyday workers, who normally would not be asked to speak at a commencement ceremony, to offer insight forged by the simple act of showing up every day and doing what needs to be done.

-Ashley Robinson, Nurse
+Ashley Robinson, nurse

 Dear Class of 2020,